hclsampleapps/kandy-cpaas2-sample-ios/README.md

 ### Build application
 Instructions to build the app

+1. Open the project folder in terminal.
+2. Run 'pod install' it will add all the pods required.
-1. Open RibbonSample.xcworkspace
+3. Open RibbonSample.xcworkspace
-2. Build and deploy the app
+4. Build and deploy the app

 ### Branching strategy
 To learn about the branching strategy, contribution & coding conventions followed in the project, please refer [GitFlow based branching strategy](https://gist.github.com/ribbon-abku/10d3fc1cff5c35a2df401196678e258a) for your project repository.

 ### Coding conventions
 Contributors should strictly follow the conventions mentioned at [Swift Style Guide](https://google.github.io/swift/).